pallets/quart/docs/tutorials/video_tutorial.rst

 Conditional responses allow the server to send only the data that the client has requested.
-The client indicates this by attaching a ``Range`` header to the request, which can be retreived manually via,
+The client indicates this by attaching a ``Range`` header to the request, which can be retrieved manually via,

 .. code-block:: python